How to Use Netsh Interface IP Set Address or DNS in CMD

 Step 2: View the list of network interfaces

-Step 3: Set the primary DNS server
+Step 3: Pick a primary DNS server

 netsh interface ipv4 set dns name=<index> static <primary_dns> primary